 Trees have particular needs when it comes mulch.
 Organic mulches, especially those that are coarse and woody, are best.
 Organic mulch benefits shallow feeder roots by protecting the soil from compaction, keeping the soil shaded and cool, and adding organic matter and nutrients to the soil.
 Mulch should never be mounded around the trunk.
 Keep mulch pulled back a few inches from the trunk to prevent disease and rodent damage.
 Create a mulch bed several feet in diameter around each tree, to keep plants such as turf from growing directly underneath and competing for water and nutrients.
 Keeping grass well away from tree trunks also reduces exposure to pesticides and fertilizers applied to turf, as well as damage caused by mowers and string trimmers to the bark and living cambium just below the bark.
 Inorganic mulches such as rock, gravel or weed barrier fabrics are not recommended.

 In addition to plant health and aesthetics, consider the presence of native pollinators in your garden.
 Many native bees are solitary and ground-dwelling, so they need easy access to the soil.
 You can provide habitat for them by leaving some areas of soil mulch-free, such as the back of planting beds where it’s not as noticeable.
 Native bees are important pollinators so encouraging their success is a win-win for everyone.

 There are many sources for purchasing mulch.
-The right choice depends on your landscape, its plants and your personal taste in product type and color, and budget.
-Most Garden Centers offer a variety of products to choose from, which can be purchased in bulk or by the bag.
+Garden centers offer a variety of products to choose from, which can be purchased in bulk or by the bag.